Towner Prize Award

 About the Award

-The Richard and Eleanor Towner Prize for Outstanding Graduate Student Instructors award honors up to four engineering GSIs who are exceptional and innovative teachers with a $1,500 cash prize.
-The College of Engineering’s Richard and Eleanor Towner Prize for Outstanding GSIs is a separate award from the Rackham Outstanding GSI award.
+We look forward to announcing the 2024 College of Engineering’s Richard and Eleanor Towner Prize for Outstanding GSIs in the spring of 2024.
+This award honors engineering GSIs who have demonstrated innovation and excellence in teaching.
+Up to four $1,500 awards will be granted.
+This is a separate award from the Rackham Outstanding GSI award.
 For information about Rackham’s Outstanding GSI Award click here.

-All engineering graduate students who have completed one term as a GSI in the past academic year (i.e. fall 2018, winter 2019, or spring/summer 2019) are eligible for this award.
+All engineering graduate students who served as a GSI for an engineering course during the last academic year (i.e. Fall 2022, Winter 2023, and/or Spring/Summer 2023) are eligible.
 Former winners are not eligible.

 GSIs selected for the Towner Prize must demonstrate the following: